-Consortium members submit new therapeutic oncology and cancer-related protocols to the Fred Hutchinson Institutional Review Board (IRB), which also serves as the Cancer Consortium IRB (CC-IRB).
+Consortium members submit new therapeutic oncology and cancer-related protocols to the Fred Hutch Institutional Review Board (IRB), which also serves as the Cancer Consortium IRB (CC-IRB).

 Submissions to CC-IRB